AtanasovAtanas/interactive-content/EN/02-HTML-Structure/01-Semantic-HTML.md

 The `<footer>` tag represents a footer for a document or section.

-Usually a `<footer>` tag contains information about the author, copyright data or links to related documents.
+Usually, a `<footer>` tag contains information about the author, copyright data or links to related documents.

 You may have several `<footer>` tags in one document.